brittanyfleury/GUI_application/README.md

 - Used a csv file with over 500 rows of gym member's data
 - Use tkinter to set up GUI
 - Added buttons, labels, dropdown menu, listbox and entries
-- Functions:
-    ..* Joinmonth() function​:
+- Added functions to that would filter out the dataset, calculate total members, display age ranges, etc.

+## Functions
+-Joinmonth() function​
--Creates a dataframe out of input​
+    - Creates a dataframe out of input
--Found counts of each month​
+    - Found counts of each month​
--Got values and keys directly from the dataframe​ -Created bar plot and saved as jpg​
+    - Got values and keys directly from the dataframe​
+    - Created bar plot and saved as jpg​
     - PURPOSE: to calculate and visualize the top months that people join